cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 only outputs Nh bytes.

 HPKE is specified to use HKDF as key derivation function.
 HKDF is not designed to slow down dictionary attacks, see {{?RFC5869}}.
-Thus, HPKE's PSK mechanism is not suitable for use with a low-entropy password as the PSK: in scenarios in which the adversary knows the KEM shared secret zz and has access to an oracle for decryption success of an HPKE ciphertext, it can perform a dictionary attack on the PSK.
+Thus, HPKE's PSK mechanism is not suitable for use with a low-entropy password as the
-If an application does not use Seal to create HPKE ciphertexts but only the Export interface, the adversary can rely on other recipient behavior which is observably different when using a wrong key.
+PSK: in scenarios in which the adversary knows the KEM shared secret zz and has access to an oracle that allows to distinguish between a good and a wrong PSK, it can perform a dictionary attack on the PSK.
+This oracle can be the decryption operation on a captured HPKE ciphertext or any other recipient behavior which is observably different when using a wrong PSK.

 Scenarios in which the adversary knows the KEM shared secret zz depend on the KEM.
 In the case of DHKEM, it is enough if the adversary